IllinoisLegalAidOnline/ilao-documentation/docs/source/discussion_groups.rst

 .. warning:: Users should be approved only if they are employees of a legal aid organization.
 An exception exists on some lists for grantees of particular funders.
 Check with Gwen or Teri if you are unsure if someone should be approved.

-Users without a Google account will create a support ticket to join a listserv.
-These will be added to the content team Jira board.
+Users without a Google account will create a Zendesk support ticket from the Contact US page to join a listserv.
+These will be added to the content team Jira board to be resolved by a content team member.
 To add a member:

 * Go to the group page on Google Groups
 * Click on the People section (if collapsed)